 5. Providing a secure source of employment and vast economic growth for the community.

-Starting in the Summer of 2018 we will have two state of the art classrooms built in the hospital grounds.
+Now in progress — 2018 we will have two state of the art classrooms built in the hospital grounds.
 These will allow the patients to continue with their studies whilst they are hospitalized.
-Another unique service for the public children.
+Another unique service for the public children in region.

 The learning center design; The Kuunga Mkono center.
 Summer of 2018